-Today, when email archiving is no longer a new practice (the Radicati Group’s 2020 report predicts the market revenue will double by 2024) and the vendors are plentiful, it’s not easy to choose the right archiving solution.
+Today, when email archiving is no longer a new practice (the Radicati Group’s 2021 report predicts the market revenue will double by 2025) and the vendors are plentiful, it’s not easy to choose the right email archiving solution.

-Today in our blog series, we’re exploring a hot topic ‒ message integrity, and a particular archiving method that ensures that the message content is not compromised.
+Today in our blog series, we’re exploring email message integrity and a particular archiving method that ensures that the message content has not been compromised.

-Email archiving is a process in which an archiving system obtains email messages, attachments and metadata from email servers, and then indexes and stores them in read-only format in a central repository under your control.
+Email archiving is a process in which an archiving system obtains email messages, attachments and metadata from email servers, and then indexes and stores them in a read-only, accessible and searchable format.